 Why it’s awesome: The Central Market Hall is one of the best places to visit in Budapest for shopping and browsing.
-Open every day except Sundays, the market hall has been in operation since the late 1890s.
+Open every day except Sundays, the great market hall has been in operation since the late 1890s.
 The building was eventually restored in the 1990s following damage during World War Two.
-It’s the biggest and most attractive market hall in the city, with orange walls and a colourful roof.
+It’s the biggest and most attractive great market hall in the city, with orange walls and a colourful roof.

 As well as being a Budapest must-do for people who love to shop, it’s also a top place for window shopping and people watching.
 There are stalls spread across three levels, offering all manner of goods.
 It’s also among the best hotspots in Budapest for foodies, with a huge selection of tasty treats to tempt hungry visitors.
 It’s one of the top places to eat in Budapest for quick and easy local fast food and snacks.
 Another bonus: it’s an ideal all-weather attraction.

 What to do there: Join the crowds and make your way through the stalls laden with a huge selection of goods.
 Pick up traditional souvenirs like Hungarian dolls, glassware, embroidered items, and hand-painted ceramics, as well as trinkets and souvenirs.
 You can also browse fashions and accessories and come across stalls selling household items, footwear, kitchen accessories, toiletries, and more.

 There are many stalls selling fresh produce, dried goods, and typical Hungarian products.
 Look out for paprika, jars of pickles, Hungarian wines, Pálinka (a fruity brandy), confectionary, and salami.
 Savour some local fare from food stalls as you wander, or sit down for a meal in the affordable café.
 You’re sure to get some great photos of the bustling market.
 Some of Budapest’s best hostels are located nearby in this central location too!